luna404/herams-i18n/docs/index.rst

 5. Make sure to validate and save your changes before exiting the record.
 To save your changes, navigate to the last page, **Validate**, and click the |submit| button.
 6. If you would like to discard your edits, click the |clear| button in the lower right corner of the page.

-.. note:: While your project may allow you to save your reponse and resume later, only records that were submitted will appear on the dashboard and the export.
+.. note:: While your project may allow you to save your response and resume later, only records that were submitted will appear on the dashboard and the export.
 Thus, once you have completed your edits, make sure to **always** navigate to the last page, **Validate**, and click the |submit| button.

 .. image:: media/vid/HeRAMS_edit_health_facility.gif